TheChanRProject/MLNS_BCI_Project/README.md

 Merged DevAttentionX data and Merged DevAttentionY data available on the Google Drive.

-Please look at src/ml_experiments/logistic-regression/rishov-logistic-regression.py for the end to end process that is required for all the models.
+Please look at src/ml_experiments/logistic-regression/rishov-logistic-regression.py for the end to end template that is required for all the models.

 - Random Forest
   - Results (Untuned Random Forest with Entropy)